Syngman Rhee: Independence activities

 Rhee became involved in anti-Japanese circles after the end of the First Sino-Japanese War in 1895, which saw Joseon passed from the Chinese sphere of influence to the Japanese.
-Rhee was implicated in a plot to take revenge for the assassination of Empress Myeongseong, the wife of King Gojong who was assassinated by Japanese agents (known in Korean history as the Chunsaengmun incident); however, a female American physician Georgiana E. Whiting helped him avoid the charges by disguising him as her patient and go to his sister's house.
-Rhee acted as one of the forerunners of the Korean independence movement through grassroots organizations such as the Hyeopseong Club and the Independence Club.
+Rhee was implicated in a plot to take revenge for the assassination of Empress Myeongseong, the wife of King Gojong who was assassinated by Japanese agents (known in Korean history as the Chunsaengmun incident); however, a female American physician Georgiana E. Whiting helped him avoid the charges by disguising him as her patient and to go to his sister's house.
+Rhee became one of the forerunners of the Korean independence movement through grassroots organizations such as the Hyeopseong Club and the Independence Club.
 Rhee organized several protests against corruption and the influences of the Japan and the Russian Empire.
 As a result, in November 1898, Rhee attained the rank of Uigwan in the Imperial Legislature, the Jungchuwon.

 After entering civil service, Rhee was implicated in a plot to remove King Gojong from power through the recruitment of Pak Yŏnghyo.
 As a result, Rhee was imprisoned in the Gyeongmucheong Prison in January 1899.
 Other sources place the year arrested as 1897 and 1898.
 Rhee attempted to escape on the 20th day of imprisonment but was caught and was sentenced to life imprisonment through the Pyeongniwon.
 He was imprisoned in the Hanseong Prison.
 In prison, Rhee translated and compiled The Sino–Japanese War Record, wrote The Spirit of Independence, compiled the New English–Korean Dictionary and wrote in the Imperial Newspaper.
 He was also tortured.
 Examples of this included Japanese officers lighting oil paper which were pushed up his fingernails, and then smashing them one-by-one.